theparthway/docs/docs/developers/merry/Commands.md

 Starts all services, including the Bitcoin regtest node, Ethereum localnet node, explorers for the nodes and the catalog services.

 - `--bare` flag: Starts only the multi-chain services (Bitcoin and Ethereum nodes with explorers) and excludes catalog services.
-This option is useful if you don't need the additional functionalities such as COBI and Orderbook by Catalog.
+This option is useful if you don't need the additional functionalities such as Filler and Orderbook by Catalog.

 - `--headless` flag: Starts all services except for frontend interfaces.
 This can be helpful for running Merry in headless environments (e.g., servers) where a graphical user interface is not required.